Infolava/odoo_hr/README.md

-# odoo_hr
+# Infolava/odoo_hr

+A collection of addons to extend the functionalities of official Odoo Human Resources.
-Collection Odoo addons to manage Human Ressources contributed or sponsored from Infolava GmbH www.infolava.ch Master is an empty branch
+Contributed or sponsored by Infolava GmbH www.infolava.ch

-We create branches for each Odoo branch we support
+# Credits
+To all submitters and to [Team Myrtus](https://github.com/orgs/Infolava/teams/myrtus/members)

+## ATTENTION
+This branche is compatible with Odoo version 8

+Thanks for your feedback